xiaoyingpu/csci208/project/10_evaluation_strategy.md

 ## Lazy

-If clojure used call-by-name, then Clojure would have printed two `tri`'s because function `tri` should be called twice on the line `(* x x)`.
+In the above example, if clojure used call-by-name, then Clojure would have printed two `dbl`'s because function `dbl` should be called twice on the line `(* x x)`.
 (Clojure data is basically immutable, so there is no eazy way to increment that global `a`.)